fridajoymatt/fridajoymatt/README.md

 <br/>

 <h2 align="center">My Project </h2>
-<p align="center">I am setting up a computer startup called STACKX Software, Technology, Applications, Design, and Kreativity. <br>
+<p align="center">I am setting up a computer startup called KREVX Software, Technology, Applications, Design, and Kreativity. <br>
-  STACKX will be responsible for providing computer solutions and will go even further in the future with embedded systems.
+  KREVX will be responsible for providing computer solutions and will go even further in the future with embedded systems.
 I also create automations using the Notion tool for invoices, to-do lists, and more. <br>
   We also offer training and service provision services.
-This can expand later to include design services and photography (image processing studio), so that we can create multiple branches within STACKX, each with its own specialized team.<br>
+This can expand later to include design services and photography (image processing studio), so that we can create multiple branches within KREVX, each with its own specialized team.<br>
   We will also build a customer service team that we can make available to our clients for whom we have developed web or mobile applications.</p>
 <br/>